 Bring Back My Bar

-Next week, starting July 1, 2010 and running for the entire month of July, Scentsy is running a limited time only Bring Back My Bar Promotion.
-Twenty scents that have been retired will be brought back so that you too can experience a whiff of Scentsy in the good old days.
+Biannually, Scentsy runs a limited time only Bring Back My Bar Promotion.
+Twenty or twenty-five scents that have been retired are brought back so that you too can experience a whiff of Scentsy in the good old days.

 Still Plenty of Room for More

-Just because 100,000 people have decided to jump on the Scentsy wagon, there are currently approximately only 70,000 active consultants total – this includes all 50 states, Puerto Rico, Canada and Guam.
-US Population in 2010 is 308 Million and growing.
-Add another 33 plus Million people in Canada.
+Just because 200,000+ people have decided to jump on the Scentsy wagon, there are currently much less actively working it as a business, seeking to gain new customers.
+Many get a Scentsy account for personal use or to order for their immediate family.
+Consider the US Population in 2023 is 340 Million and growing.
+Add another 39 plus Million people in Canada.
+We are a global company, with consultants in North America, Europe, and Australia.
 You can clearly see that current Scentsy consultants only make up a tiny grain of sand in the vast sea of potential candle lovers so just let me know if you’d like information about starting your own candle business.

 Didn’t See it Coming